turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 * Use the imperative mood in the subject line
 * Explain what and why vs. how

-Please read [Rules of Git Commit Messages](http://chris.beams.io/posts/git-commit/) for homework as it goes into more detail on what makes a great commit message.

 If we check the status of the repository now (`git status`), then it tells us that there is "nothing to commit" because all of the changes we have made in this directory have been committed.

 #### Look at your commit history (`git log`)